 SPF, or sun protection factor, only measures the ability to filter out UVB rays, which are (more) related to sunburn and skin cancer.

-Whether it’s 15 or 50 SPF, unless it’s labelled a “broad spectrum SPF” which protects you against both UVA and UVB rays, most sunscreen and tanning oils are protecting you against UVB rays only.
+Whether it’s 15 or 50 SPF, unless it’s labeled a “broad spectrum SPF” which protects you against both UVA and UVB rays, most sunscreen and tanning oils are protecting you against UVB rays only.

 This means that you can tan, even if your sun protection product contains SPF.